Rhood92/brute-force-detection/README.md

 - Microsoft Sentinel (Alerts, Incidents, Investigation Timeline)
 - Microsoft Defender for Endpoint (Isolation, AV scan results)
 - Azure Log Analytics (KQL queries for detection and verification)

-📂 See the `/images/` folder in this repo for all visuals.

 ---